Estates General of 1789: Proceedings and dissolution

-The King attempted to resist this reorganization of the Estates-General.
-On the advice of the courtiers of his privy council, he resolved to go in state to the Assembly, annul its decrees, command the separation of the orders, and dictate the reforms to be effected by the restored Estates-General.
-On 20 June, he ordered the hall where the National Assembly met to be closed.
-The Assembly then went in search of a building large enough to hold them, taking their deliberations to the nearby tennis court, where they proceeded to swear the 'Tennis Court Oath', agreeing not to disband until they had settled the constitution of France.
-Two days later, deprived of the use of the tennis court as well, the Assembly met in the Church of Saint Louis, where the majority of the representatives of the clergy joined them: efforts to restore the old order had served only to accelerate events.
+The king attempted to resist this reorganization of the Estates General.
+On the advice of the courtiers of his privy council, he resolved to go in state to the assembly, annul its decrees, command the separation of the orders, and dictate the reforms to be effected by the restored Estates General.
+On 20 June he ordered the hall where the National Assembly met to be closed.
+The assembly then went in search of a building large enough to hold them, taking their deliberations to the nearby tennis court, where they proceeded to swear the "Tennis Court Oath", agreeing not to disband until they had settled the constitution of France.
+Two days later, deprived of the use of the tennis court as well, the assembly met in the Church of Saint Louis, where the majority of the representatives of the clergy joined them: efforts to restore the old order had served only to accelerate events.

-In the séance royale of 23 June, the King announced a Charte octroyée, a constitution granted by royal favour, which affirmed, subject to the traditional limitations, the right of separate deliberation for the three orders, which constitutionally formed three chambers.
-This move too failed; soon, at the request of the King, those representatives of the nobility who still stood apart also joined the National Assembly.
-The Estates-General had ceased to exist, having become the National Assembly (after 9 July 1789, renamed the National Constituent Assembly).
+In the séance royale of 23 June, the king announced a Charte octroyée, a constitution granted by royal favor, which affirmed, subject to the traditional limitations, the right of separate deliberation for the three orders, which constitutionally formed three chambers.
+This move also failed; soon, at the request of the king, those representatives of the nobility who still stood apart also joined the National Assembly.
+The Estates General had ceased to exist, having become the National Assembly (after 9 July 1789, renamed the National Constituent Assembly).